How It Works

 Traditional chart libraries are heavily dependent on JS.
 They unnecessarily complicate the visualization process with endless lists of properties and methods.

 In addition, large JS libraries usually affect site performance.
 Search engines having trouble reading the data stored in JS objects.
 And many old solutions are not always accessible to screen readers.

 Some libraries fixed search engine visibility by injecting HTML nodes.
 Accessibility issues were fixed with additional JS solutions.
-But in most cases these patches lead to more background processing, affecting page performance.
+But in most cases these patches lead to increased background processing, affecting page performance.

-With CSS frameworks, none of this is required.
-The raw data is part of the HTML making it visible to search engines and screen readers.
+With CSS frameworks, none of this is relevant.
+The raw data is part of the HTML, making it visible to search engines and screen readers.
 With CSS, rendering is not required, resulting in a performance boost compared to JS solutions.